eycjur/resume/en/index.md

 lang: en
 ---

-# Kmuto - Machine Learning, Generative AI & AI Governance Engineer
+# Kmuto - Machine Learning & Generative AI Engineer

 Born in 1999.
 As a Machine Learning Engineer and Solutions/Software Engineer, I work on **generative AI** and **AI governance** product development and implementation.
 I am interested in a wide range of technologies and actively participate in open-source projects and technical communities.